BCBS companies expand lower-cost insulin

 Woman uses insulin injection pin

-For millions of Americans living with diabetes, insulin is a life-saving medication.
+For millions of people living with diabetes, insulin is a life-saving medication.
 Yet high costs have forced many to skip doses or go without—to the detriment of patient health.
-That’s about to change with Civica’s (Civica Rx) affordable insulin pens, launching in January 2026.
+That changed on Jan.
+1, 2026, as Civica® affordable insulin pens became available.

 Lowest list price in the market

-Civica’s insulin glargine will be offered to pharmacies at a wholesale acquisition cost of $45 for five pens, with a consumer-facing price capped at $55 per box—the lowest list price in the current long-acting insulin market.
-The insulin pens will be produced for Civica, the nonprofit pharmaceutical manufacturer behind Civica Foundation.
-Patients typically pay between $150–$500 for a box of long-acting insulin pens from major brands, depending on the brand and pharmacy.
+Civica’s insulin glargine-yfgn is available to pharmacies at a wholesale acquisition cost of $45 for five pens, with a consumer-facing price capped at $55 per box—the lowest list price in the current long-acting insulin market.
+Patients typically pay $150–$500 for a box of long-acting insulin pens from major brands, depending on the brand and pharmacy.

-Unlike traditional pricing models, Civica’s transparent approach avoids hidden rebates and markups that often inflate costs for consumers.
+Unlike traditional pricing models, CivicaScript’s transparent approach avoids hidden rebates and markups that often inflate costs for consumers.

-Designed to provide a reliable, low-cost insulin option that supports better health outcomes, this milestone reflects the strength of Civica’s collaboration with the Blue Cross Blue Shield Association (BCBSA) and several Blue Cross and Blue Shield (BCBS) companies.
-Together, we’re driving innovation in more affordable prescription drug pricing and expanding access to essential treatments.
+Designed to provide a reliable, low-cost insulin option that improves access for patients, this milestone reflects the strength of CivicaScript's collaboration with the Blue Cross Blue Shield Association (BCBSA) and several Blue Cross and Blue Shield (BCBS) companies.

 Building on CivicaScript’s momentum and what’s in store for 2026

-• Patients saved nearly $1,000 per year on abiraterone acetate for prostate cancer, 64% less than other generics, according to study results published in the New England Journal of Medicine Catalyst.
+• Patients using its abiraterone acetate for prostate cancer saved 64% compared with generic abiraterone from other sources, according to 2024 data and study results published in The New England Journal of Medicine Catalyst.

 • Five generic medications launched, including abiraterone, dalfampridine, droxidopa, dimethyl fumarate and capecitabine to treat conditions and diseases such as prostate cancer and multiple sclerosis.

-• New insulin options underway, with biosimilars—glargine, lispro and aspart—expected to match brands like Lantus, Humalog and Novolog.
+• Additional insulin options underway, with biosimilars—glargine, lispro and aspart—expected for brands like Lantus, Humalog and Novolog.

-• More launches anticipated in 2026, expanding access to affordable treatments for chronic conditions.
+• More launches anticipated in 2026, expanding access to affordable treatments for a variety of conditions.

 "Further, CivicaScript's Maximum Retail Price policy introduced an unparalleled degree of transparency, with QR codes that anyone can scan on every product label.
 For health care providers, caregivers and patients, the ability to immediately compare drug prices is a game changer."